dnphx/dnphx/README.md

 I'm an **Computer Science student at FOM University of Applied Sciences in Munich**, with a strong interest in **Python, Software Development, and System Architecture**.

-My focus is not only on building individual features, but on understanding how complete IT systems are designed and how their components work together — including **backend services, APIs, databases, authentication, cloud infrastructure, and security**.
+My focus is not only on building individual features, but on understanding how complete IT systems are designed and how their components work together including **backend services, APIs, databases, authentication, cloud infrastructure, and security**.

 ### What I'm currently working on

-One of my current project concepts is an **AI-powered fitness application** that combines:
+One of my current project concepts is an **AI powered fitness application** that combines:

 * Training progress tracking
 * Body metrics and nutrition data
 * Automated nutrition plans
-* Python-based AI services
+* Python based AI services
-* API-driven system integration
+* API driven system integration
-* AI-assisted analysis of health-related data
+* AI assisted analysis of health-related data

 The goal is to design a scalable architecture where **frontend, backend, databases, and AI services** communicate securely through APIs.